DaudIbrahim/dsa-js/docs/doc.md

 - [Logarithms](https://youtu.be/ntBWrcbAhaY?t=180)
 - Big O Notation

+## Binary Search

+Midpoint - find the midpoint

+Index: *Offset by One*

+A note on Set Theory

+- Closed Interval

+  - [a, b] - a & b both are included in the interval

+- Half-open Interval

+  - [a, b) - a is included & b is not, b is excluded from the interval

+    Half Interval Python Example

+    ```py
+    for i in range(0, 5):
+      print(i) # 0, 1, 2, 3, 4, 5
+    ```

 ## Array

 Arrays are not a built-in data structure, and therefore need to be imported via the array module in order to be used.